rhalbersma/dctl/README.md

 * **Supported**:
   * **tested:** the actively tested compiler is [g++](http://gcc.gnu.org/projects/cxx0x.html).
 Current development takes place with g++ 4.7.2 (on Linux) and MinGW g++ 4.8.0 (on Windows), and the minimum required version is 4.6.3 (untested).
-  * **untested:** recent versions of either the [Intel](http://software.intel.com/en-us/articles/c0x-features-supported-by-intel-c-compiler) (version 13.0 or higher) or [Clang](http://clang.llvm.org/cxx_status.html) (version 3.1 or higher) compilers should correctly build the DCTL testsuite.
+  * **untested:** recent versions of either the [Intel](http://software.intel.com/en-us/articles/c0x-features-supported-by-intel-c-compiler) (version 13.0 or higher) or [Clang](http://clang.llvm.org/cxx_status.html) (version 3.1 or higher) compilers should correctly build the DCTL test-suite.
 Both compilers are currently untested.
 * **Unsupported:**
-  * the [Microsoft Visual C++ 2012](http://msdn.microsoft.com/en-us/library/vstudio/hh567368.aspx) compiler, even with its [November CTP](http://blogs.msdn.com/b/vcblog/archive/2012/11/02/visual-c-c-11-and-the-future-of-c.aspx), currently has insufficient(ly stable) C++11 support to reliably compile the DCTL testsuite.
+  * the [Microsoft Visual C++ 2012](http://msdn.microsoft.com/en-us/library/vstudio/hh567368.aspx) compiler, even with its [November CTP](http://blogs.msdn.com/b/vcblog/archive/2012/11/02/visual-c-c-11-and-the-future-of-c.aspx), currently has insufficient(ly stable) C++11 support to reliably compile the DCTL test-suite.
 This compiler is currently unsupported (subject to change when new updates come available).

 ### Boost headers